adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info App to quickly add a freshly-met person (in order to keep in touch), by entering their twitter handle or email, and storing the location of encounter and common topic of interest
+- <span class="hashtag">#info</span> App to quickly add a freshly-met person (in order to keep in touch), by entering their twitter handle or email, and storing the location of encounter and common topic of interest
   <span id="789418164" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"